Financial Wellness

 • Consider Debt Consolidation: If you have multiple debts, consolidating them into one payable amount with a lower interest rate could be an option (if you have a good credit score).

-• Negotiate a Lower Interest Rate: Reach out to your creditors to see if you can reduce your interest rate or move payment dates to better align with your monthly cashflow.
+• Negotiate a Lower Interest Rate: Contact your creditors to see if you can reduce your interest rate or move payment dates to better align with your monthly cash flow.

 4. Not Saving for Emergencies